Estimate Time6 min

 Priority.
 Preferred shareholders always receive dividends and asset payouts before holders of common shares.
 In case of bankruptcy, the claims of preferred stockholders on the company’s remaining assets are paid before those of common stockholders but after bondholders.

 Dividends.
-While many common stocks pay dividends, those payouts fluctuate based on the company’s circumstances.
-Preferred stocks usually have fixed dividends, which is often specified in the name of the preferred stock, for example, “Arlington Asset 7.00% Series B Cumulative Preferred Stock.”
+While many common stocks pay dividends, those payments are entirely discretionary and can be raised, reduced, or suspended at any time.
+Preferred stocks, by contrast, typically pay a fixed dividend rate tied to their par value, and they come with stronger protections than common stock dividends.
+The rate of dividends is often often specified in the name of the preferred stock: for example, “Arlington Asset 7.00% Series B Cumulative Preferred Stock.”

 Voting rights.
 In exchange for lower volatility and higher income, preferred shareholders give up voting rights.
 Common stockholders can vote on matters of corporate governance, but those who hold preferred stocks typically can’t.